An essay supporting the right for all gender and sexual identities to wear skirts/dresses

 |As I wrote the first draft of this essay in my journal last night, I sat at my desk while wearing an extremely dark grey (almost black) Lands’ End midi skirt and women’s boyshorts panties after shaving my legs during my shower.
 My genitals were relatively comfortably tucked, and I loved the improved airflow around my legs now that the pants'/shorts' restrictive fabric no longer existed there.
 When I got up this morning and prepared to commence applying for more jobs after breakfast, I donned an evening gown-length black silk skirt with knee-length slits over a pair of the same panties, a white button-down dress shirt, a brown leather belt, and a black sports jacket.
 Later on when I went to Walmart to buy some food this afternoon, I added my brown Ariat cowboy boots.
 I noticed some obvious second glances, but no one said anything.
 You might ask, Am I transgender or a cross-dresser?
 The short answer is that I'm probably not but that I also don't consider myself 100% binary male as I explore gender identity, gender expression, self-care, and the like.
 The details, though, are somewhat long; and I will do my best to make my story and logic coherent.

 I grew up in an open-mindedly traditional Christian household.
-Way back when I was much younger (think late 1990s or extremely early 2000s), I once wore one of my sister’s dresses and received a talk about the importance of avoiding cross-dressing and the like.
+Way back when I was much younger (think very late 1990s or extremely early 2000s), I once wore one of my sister’s dresses and received a talk about the importance of avoiding cross-dressing and the like.
 Nothing else like this happened for many years until about 2010, when I participated for the first time in my community's Easter pageant.
 Several more years passed until sometime around 2018.
-In these late years of college, I shaved my pubic region and a few small areas on my upper thighs several times.
+In these late years of college, I shaved or trimmed my pubic hair and a few small areas on my upper thighs several times.
 Each time, I felt some shame about my actions and decided that I shouldn’t do them again because of cultural expectations.
 Back on 26 September 2019, I shaved my legs for the first time, from my ankles all the way up over my hips.
 I loved the way the skin subsequently felt and looked and have continued shaving them ever since.
-I started because I’d experienced issues with irritated hair follicles on my legs and wanted to see if shaving helped—it did.
+I started because I have problems with irritated hair follicles on my legs and wanted to see if shaving helped—it did.
 Later, I learned that a type of exfoliation uses blades to scrape off the dead skin, and I now use that as an excuse to shave my legs.
 Still, though, I felt some shame about exposing my hairless legs and therefore always wore long pants, never rolling them up.
 Since the weather was finally cool, I had little reason to wear shorts, anyway.
 I’ve continued the shaving and have been brave enough to roll up my pants now and then, relishing the breeze’s gentle caress across my skin.
 Because competitive swimmers and bicyclists often shave their legs as well, I feel less shame than I would otherwise.
 With this personal history in mind, please consider the following three points why anyone should be allowed to wear any kind of practical clothing considering their environment, their work, their and others' preferences, and their activities.

 Since I've introduced my general background, now for some older history about skirted men.
 For some reason that I’ve now forgotten, I randomly wondered several days ago whether men wear skirts.
 Obviously, kilts are almost identical to skirts and have been quite popular in Scotland to this very day.
 Additionally, men in many countries wore skirt- and dress-like clothing for centuries until approximately colonial times.
 The Romans, for example, conquered much of the then-known world in short skirts; but pants were more of a barbarian influence.
 Even now, men in the Middle East and some other countries still wear dress-like clothing.
 In North America, war was a major contributor to clothing change.
 Women began wearing pants as they entered the workforce, and men much more permanently adopted these leg coverings on the front lines.
 Ever since World War II, the Vietnam War, and the like, we have rightly admired these valiant men and women for their sacrificial contribution to society.
 Fashion took the associated styles and popularized them as elements of strong, capable men, men worthy of leadership and other high positions.
 Around the 1960s and later decades, societal undercurrents continued to oppose the pressures to conform by beginning to publicize cross-dressing, support the Civil Rights Movement, and other similar activities.
 After considering the historical context and the modern movements, I decided to purchase at least one skirt to see what I thought of it.
 Although finding one inexpensive enough to fit my uncertainty and a size to fit my small frame took a little effort, I found several good ones at a local thrift store earlier this week, thereby leading to what I've already shared int he first paragraph and a few others.